-Need to make some dough while experiencing the world?
-No problem.
-Internships, teaching English abroad, and au pairing are among the most popular ways to fund a year of traveling, but there’s no reason to stop there.
+If you are worried about being financially dependent on your parents, find a job you can do abroad during your gap year.
+Internships, teaching English abroad, and au pairing are among the most popular ways to make money, fund a year of traveling, and gain some skills to put on your resume.
 Do you have a skill that you could make money from and do from anywhere (such as web development or photography)?
-Become a digital nomad so your work never has to interfere with your travels.
+Find a job online so your work never has to interfere with your travels.

 Volunteering abroad is a great way to become immersed in a culture and make a difference in the world, all while developing some killer professional skills.
 You can spend your whole year working on one project or do several smaller ones in different areas of the world.
 Overwhelmed by the amount of awesome volunteer opportunities?
 Explore some of our favorite volunteer programs, with everything from working with elephants to saving the rainforest.

 If you’re graduating college and not quite ready to leave the academic world, look into taking some classes while on your gap year.
 Language classes are the most popular and the most useful, and being able to speak another language is a definite resume-booster.
-Taking classes during a gap year might sound like a drag, but it can actually enable you to majorly advance yourself.
+Taking classes during a gap year might sound like a drag after four years in college, but it can actually enable you to majorly advance yourself.

 Many grad school programs are only a year long, so instead of taking a year to travel and then go to grad school after, why not combine the two and attend grad school abroad?
 At the very least, you could always take a class or two at your host city’s university that you know will transfer to your future graduate program.

-Will it Hurt my Career to Have a Gap Year?
+Will it Hurt my Career to Take a Gap Year After College?

-People who think that taking a gap year will hurt your career are seriously wrong.
+People who think that taking a gap year after college will hurt your career usually don't have a full understanding of what a gap year is.
 If planned correctly, a gap year can actually help your career.
-Think about what types of career-related skills and experiences you want to get out of your gap year and then plan accordingly so you use your year to lay the groundwork for a successful career.
+Think about what types of career-related skills and experiences you want to get out of your gap year and then plan accordingly, so you use your year to lay the groundwork for a successful career.

 Are you a business major who wants to eventually work for a global company?
 Take an internship abroad after you graduate to gain some real international skills.
 Are you a Spanish major thinking about potentially becoming an ESL teacher?
 Teach English abroad for a year or become an au pair.

-It’s a proven fact (sort of) that you can learn so much more from living and working/interning/volunteering abroad than you can get sitting in a cubicle from 9-5, and most employers will jump at the chance to hire someone who is experienced in more than just office culture.
+You can learn so much from living and working/interning/volunteering abroad than you can get sitting in a cubicle from 9-5, and most employers will jump at the chance to hire someone who is experienced in more than just office culture.